jakubartur/nexa/doc/opgroup-tokens.md

 **group id**  (*string*): The group identifier in cashaddr format.
 This identifier is generated in the "token new" command.
 All group identifiers have a "z" prefix.

 **address**  (*string*): A nexa address.
-Token addresses are interchangable with each other and BCH addresses, so use the standard "getnewaddress" RPC command to create one.  *[having the same addresses for multiple token types allows one to put different tokens in the same address.
-This feature may have many uses, such as paying interest in BCH to token holders]*
+Token addresses are interchangable with each other and NEX addresses, so use the standard "getnewaddress" RPC command to create one.  *[having the same addresses for multiple token types allows one to put different tokens in the same address.
+This feature may have many uses, such as paying interest in NEX to token holders]*

 **quantity** (large integer):  All functions express token quantities in single units.
-This is different than the non-token API which expresses values as BCH or 100,000,000 Satoshi.
+This is different than the non-token API which expresses values as NEX or 100,000,000 Satoshi.